LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Smith.md

 Smiths will not trade with players unless they have +100 alignment with [[high_elves_faction|High Elves]].
 Upon trading with then, the player will be bestowed the advancement "**Armament of Imladris**".

-Rivendell Smiths sell the goods of their forge.
+Rivendell Smiths sell the goods of their trade.
 This includes Rivendell and Imladris armor and Rivendell equipment.
-They also can sell the Rivendell Banner Pattern and crafting table.
+They also can sell the Rivendell crafting table and Banner Pattern.

 Rivendell Smiths buy many supplies, such as ingots and gemstones.